Rionagrace/Rionagrace/README.md

 - 👋 Hi, I’m @Rionagrace
-- 👀 I’m interested in becoming a full stack developer (I'm currently a Northcoders student
+- 👀 I’m interested in becoming a full stack developer (I'm currently a Northcoders student)
-- 🌱 I’m currently learning back-end
+- 🌱 I’m currently learning front-end
 - 💞️ I’m looking to collaborate on any new exciting projects
-- 📫 How to reach me Riona McCumskay on linkedin
+- 📫 How to reach me Riona McCumskay on LinkedIn
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a three legged cat called Pedro